-Fernbank Museum is thrilled to announce the installation of our Tiny Door, which will open September 9 at 8 p.m., during our adults-only event, Fernbank After Dark: Senses.
-While the sculpture is small in stature, the inclusion of a Tiny Door at Fernbank will better connect us with the local art movement in Atlanta and represent our museum as a staple amongst other institutions in the community.
+Fernbank Museum is thrilled to announce the installation of our Tiny Door, which opened on Sept.
+9, 2022.
+While the sculpture is small in stature, the inclusion of a Tiny Door at Fernbank will better connect us with the local art movement in Atlanta and represent our museum as a staple among other institutions in the community.

 Where is Fernbank Museum’s Tiny Door?